Top 10 Money Saving Ideas for Low-Income Workers

 Keep a realistic budget.

-If you need to spend P700 on electricity and you kept on paying higher amount despite doing electricity-saving measures, then face the truth and allot realistic amount.
+If you need to spend P700 on electricity and you kept on paying a higher amount despite doing electricity-saving measures, then face the truth and allot a realistic amount.
 Revise the budget from time to time.
 There is no such thing as perfection on the first try.
 Adjust the budget realistically without sacrificing your basic needs.
 Cross out the wants which you can survive without.
 You may sacrifice your wants now, but it will surely pay off in the future.